-1 k by the department, is sub ject to a civil fine not e exceeding \$50. ----- -------- ------------- -------- ----------- ------------ ------- ----------- -------
+1 by the department, is subject to a a civil fine not t exceeding \$5 -- --- -------- ------------- ----------------- ------------------ -----------------

-- 2 (5) For a person who is under 21 years of age and is not a registered cardholder, possession, use, 3 ingestion, inhalation, transportation, delivery without consideration, or distribution without consideration of 1 4 ounce or less of marijuana is punishable by forfeiture of the marijuana and the underage person's choice - 5 between:
+- 2 (5) For a person who is under 21 years of age and is not a registered cardholder, possession, use, - 3 ingestion, inhalation, transportation, delivery without consideration, or distribution without consideration of 1 - 4 ounce or less of marijuana is punishable by forfeiture of the marijuana and the underage person's choice - 5 between:

-- (a) a civil fine not to exceed \$100; or - (b) up to 4 hours of drug education or counseling in lieu of the fine. - 8 (6) For a person who is under 18 years of age and is not a registered cardholder, possession, use, 9 transportation, delivery without consideration, or distribution without consideration of marijuana paraphernalia is 10 punishable by forfeiture of the marijuana paraphernalia and the underage person's choice between: - (a) a civil fine not to exceed \$100; or - (b) up to 4 hours of drug education or counseling in lieu of the fine. - (7) Unless otherwise permitted under the provisions of Title 50, chapter 46, part 3 [sections 14] through 28], the possession, production, delivery without consideration to a person 21 years of age or older, or possession with intent to deliver more than 1 ounce but less than 2 ounces of marijuana or more than 8 grams but less than 16 grams of marijuana in a concentrated form is punishable by forfeiture of the marijuana and: - (a) for a first violation, the person's choice between a civil fine not exceeding \$200 or completing up to 4 hours of community service in lieu of the fine; - (b) for a second violation, the person's choice between a civil fine not exceeding \$300 or completing up to 6 hours of community service in lieu of the fine; - (c) for a third or subsequent violation, the person's choice between a civil fine not exceeding \$500 or completing up to 8 hours of community service in lieu of the fine; and - (d) for a person under 21 years of age, the person's choice between a civil fine not to exceed \$200 or attending up to 8 hours of drug education or counseling in lieu of the fine. - (8) A person may not be denied adoption, custody, or visitation rights relative to a minor solely for conduct that is permitted by this chapter. - (9) A person may not be denied access to or priority for an organ transplant or denied access to health care solely for conduct that is permitted by this chapter.
+- (a) a civil fine not to exceed \$100; or - (b) up to 4 hours of drug education or counseling in lieu of the fine. - 8 (6) For a person who is under 18 years of age and is not a registered cardholder, possession, use, - 9 transportation, delivery without consideration, or distribution without consideration of marijuana paraphernalia is - punishable by forfeiture of the marijuana paraphernalia and the underage person's choice between: - (a) a civil fine not to exceed \$100; or - 12 (b) up to 4 hours of drug education or counseling in lieu of the fine. - (7) Unless otherwise permitted under the provisions of Title 50, chapter 46, part 3 [sections 14]

+through 28], the possession, production, delivery without consideration to a person 21 years of age or older, or possession with intent to deliver more than 1 ounce but less than 2 ounces of marijuana or more than 8 grams but less than 16 grams of marijuana in a concentrated form is punishable by forfeiture of the marijuana and: - (a) for a first violation, the person's choice between a civil fine not exceeding \$200 or completing up to4 hours of community service in lieu of the fine; - (b) for a second violation, the person's choice between a civil fine not exceeding \$300 or completing up to 6 hours of community service in lieu of the fine; - (c) for a third or subsequent violation, the person's choice between a civil fine not exceeding \$500 or completing up to 8 hours of community service in lieu of the fine; and - (d) for a person under 21 years of age, the person's choice between a civil fine not to exceed \$200 or attending up to 8 hours of drug education or counseling in lieu of the fine. - (8) A person may not be denied adoption, custody, or visitation rights relative to a minor solely for conduct that is permitted by this chapter. - (9) A person may not be denied access to or priority for an organ transplant or denied access to health care solely for conduct that is permitted by this chapter.

-(10) A person currently under parole, probation, or other state supervision or released awaiti ng trial or other hearing may not be punished or otherwise penalized solely for conduct that is permitted by this chapter.
+(10) A person currently under parole, probation, or other r state supervision or released awaiting trial or (10) A porcon carrottly areas pareto, probation, or other date supervision or released awaiting that of other begring may not be punished or otherwise penalized cololy for conduct that is permitted by this chapter other hearing may not be punished or otherwise penalized solely Tor conduct that is permitted by this chapter.